survivant/quarkus-quickstarts/mailer-quickstart/README.md

 > ./mvnw package -Dnative
 ```

-The application contains tests that used the _mock_ mailer to avoid sending actual emails during the tests.
+The application contains tests that use the _mock_ mailer to avoid sending actual emails during the tests.
 The dev mode also uses this _mock_ mailer.

 ## Configuring the application